LuckyTurtleDev/docker-images/dockerfiles/anki/README.md

 The `SYNC_USER1` environment variabels defines user and password.
 Multiple user can be added by using `SYNC_USER2`, `SYNC_USER3`, ... environment variabels.

 The docker-compose bind the server to `127.0.0.1:10080`.
-So the port `10080` can be tunnel through an reverse proxy (strongly recommended for acess above the internett).
+So the port `10080` can be tunnel through an reverse proxy (strongly recommended for acess over the internett).
 If you do not want to use an reverse proxy change `127.0.0.1:10080:8080` to `8080` at the docker-compose.

 The `data` folder should be owned by user `1000:1000` or whatever `user` you have define at the docker-compose.